 On the note of office spring cleaning, it's the perfect opportunity to decorate the office and put everyone in the mood for the festivity!
 If you're not sure what to put up, Chinese red lanterns are a good start, hang it on the office main door and it will drive away bad luck - so they say.
-Other common items include (each of them symbolizes something):
+Other common items include:

 - Door couplets - best wishes for the coming year